 The rest is history.

 As a black adventurista, I completely relate.
-Often I’m the only black person and woman on adventure tours.
+Often I’m the only black person and woman on adventure travel tours.
 On that note, what are some of the biggest adventures you’ve had so far, and where were they?

 I’ve traveled to 32 countries in total now and embarked on quite a few adventures along the way.